Wednesday, April 24, 2024

 "There are no more garments!
 Now get afore I change my mind!"
 Belmar barked at him.

-They quickly left the office and found their up the path to the old Church and in search of Father Wilsen.
+They quickly left the office and found their way up the path to the old Church and in search of Father Wilsen.